doggednamed1/CS-Metal-Sonic-Remetalized/README.md

 # [CS] The Metal Initiative
-This is the homepage for metal sonic and his "friends", Metals Moves:
+This is the homepage for metal sonic and his "friends"

+Metals Moves:

 Z + Spam A = spindash